patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/progress/progress.md

 section: components
 ---

-Progress bars inform users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates.
+A **progress bar** informs users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates.
 Progress bars can also inform users about their progress through a tutorial or a series of steps to reach completion.

 ## Primary elements
 ![progress-bar](./img/progress-bar-callouts.png)